framps/raspiBackupDoc/en/src/normal-or-partition-backup.md

 2. Partition-oriented backup

-   In this mode, every partition on the system or a certain number of partitions is backed up with `tar` or `rsync`.
-The number of partitions is partitions is arbitrary.
-If the target device is larger than the source device during the restore source device, the last partition is extended so that the entire target device is used.
+   In this mode, every partition on the system or a specific selected number of partitions are backed up with `tar` or `rsync`.
+The number of partitions is arbitrary.
+During restore, you can also select which partitions are to be restored.
+   If you are restoring to the original system because changes to the system have prevented it from booting, with an rsync backup you can restore only the changes instead of the entire backup, and the restore will be much faster.
+   If the target device is larger than the source device during the restore, the last partition is expanded to use the entire target device.

+Translated with DeepL.com (free version)
 [.status]: translated
 [.source]: https://www.linux-tips-and-tricks.de/de/raspibackup#Vergleich
 [.source]: https://www.linux-tips-and-tricks.de/en/backup